twodawg/VideoDepth2Quilt/README.md

 Step 2: Generate Missing Quilt Frames
 File: Gen Missing Quilt.linq

 This script identifies and generates any missing quilt frames in the sequence.
+I found that the first script would miss frames.
+Perhaps the conversion failed on a few.

 ```csharp
 var sourcePath = @"c:\\Projects\\DepthAnyVideo\\outputs\\Mina6\\";